evyatarmeged/Raccoon/README.md

 Raccoon is a tool made for reconnaissance and information gathering with an emphasis on simplicity.<br> It will do everything from fetching DNS records, retrieving WHOIS information, obtaining TLS data, detecting WAF presence and up to threaded dir busting and subdomain enumeration.
 Every scan outputs to a corresponding file.<br>

-It utilizes Python's asyncio to run most scans asynchronously.<br>
+As most of Raccoon's scans are independent and do not rely on each other's results, it utilizes Python's asyncio to run most scans asynchronously.<br>

 Raccoon supports Tor/proxy for anonymous routing.
 It uses default wordlists (for URL fuzzing and subdomain discovery) from the amazing [SecLists](https://github.com/danielmiessler/SecLists) repository but different lists can be passed as arguments.<br>